skipclarke/wsgf/README.md

 The XML feed is located at http://www.wsgf.org/mgl/xml

-The format of the individual entries is as follows:
+The format of the individual entries is as follows: (see source for XML format)

 <node>
   <Title>A Valley Without Wind</Title>